 We currently have on file with the SEC universal shelf registration statements on Form S-3 which allow us to offer and sell registered common stock, preferred stock, debt securities, depositary shares, units and/or warrants from time to time pursuant to one or more offerings at prices and terms to be determined at the time of sale.
 In October 2019, we entered into an Equity Distribution Agreement, or Distribution Agreement, with Piper Sandler & Co. (formerly Piper Jaffray & Co.), or Piper Sandler, pursuant to which, from time to time, we may offer and sell through Piper Sandler up to \$100.0 million of the common stock registered under the universal shelf registration statement pursuant to one or more "at the market" offerings.
-Through December 31, 2020, we sold 2,593,637 shares of common stock in an at-the-market offering for aggregate net proceeds of \$64.1 million.
+We terminated the Distribution Agreement in August 2021.
+Through the date of the termination, we sold 2,593,637 shares of common stock in an at-the-market offering for aggregate net proceeds of \$64.1 million.